Richard L. Burger: Career

 Burger began teaching as a faculty member at Yale University in 1981.
-During his tenure at Yale, he has been Chair of the Anthropology Department (1990-1994), Director of the Peabody Museum of Natural History (1995-2002).
+During his tenure at Yale, he has been Chair of the Anthropology Department (1990–1994), Director of the Peabody Museum of Natural History (1995–2002).
 He has also taught in Peru at the National University of San Marcos and Pontifical Catholic University of Peru.
 Burger is also an honorary member of the faculties of the University of Cusco and the University of Iquitos.
 He is co-curator in the Museo Machu Picchu, Casa Concha in Cusco, Peru, and has been president of the Institute of Andean Research in New York since 2006.

 Burger's archaeological fieldwork has focused on the northern highlands and central coast of the Peruvian Andes.
 His research focuses on the emergence and development of early civilizations in the Central Andes and he has illuminated the ways that religious institutions rather than stratified states are involved in the rise of complex societies in the case of the Andes.
-Burger has carried out field projects in the highlands of the Department of Ancash at the sites of Chavín de Huantar (1975-1976), Huaricoto (1978-1980), as well as in the Lurín Valley just south of Lima at the sites of Cardal (1984-1987, 2007-2008, 2017–2019), Mina Perdida (1990-1991, 1993-1994), and Manchay Bajo (1998-1999).
+Burger has carried out field projects in the highlands of the Department of Ancash at the sites of Chavín de Huantar (1975–1976), Huaricoto (1978–1980), as well as in the Lurín Valley just south of Lima at the sites of Cardal (1984–1987, 2007–2008, 2017–2019), Mina Perdida (1990–1991, 1993–1994), and Manchay Bajo (1998–1999).

 Burger helped to pioneer the sourcing of cinnabar in the Andes with geochemist Colin Cooke and did important research on Andean diet using carbon isotopes from Machu Picchu, Chavin de Huantarl and Cardal.
 Burger located the seven major obsidian sources used in ancient Peru and used this analysis to describe the changing patterns of trade in volcanic glass in the pre-Hispanic Andes.
-This work on obsidian sourcing was based on a series of archaeological surveys that Burger conducted in the south-central highlands of Department of Huancavelica (1999-2000) and Department of Ayacucho (2003-2006).
+This work on obsidian sourcing was based on a series of archaeological surveys that Burger conducted in the south-central highlands of Department of Huancavelica (1999–2000) and Department of Ayacucho (2003–2006).

-With Lucy Salazar, Burger co-curated a block-buster traveling exhibit on MachuPicchu that traveled for two years to seven cities in the United States from 2003-2005.
+With Lucy Salazar, Burger co-curated a block-buster traveling exhibit on MachuPicchu that traveled for two years to seven cities in the United States from 2003 to 2005.
 Burger and Salazar played a vital role in Yale University's repatriation and exhibition of Hiram Bingham's Machu Picchu collections in Cuzco at the Museo Machu Picchu, Casa Concha.